RELIGION AT STIRLING

 - ‘critical religion’ as we pursue it also means more than this: we examine religion from a positive critical standpoint, with a view to showing how open to re-interpretation or re-conceptualisation the term ‘religion’ is today in our intellectual, social, and cultural spheres.
 We try to do this in ways that seek out and identify the limits of the language we employ (whether this be ‘religious language’ or language about ‘religion’ or ‘religions’ etc.), so that we can move beyond these limiting terms and concepts.

-You will find a fuller discussion of how we interpret these ideas (and what they mean for our research and teaching) here.
+You will find a fuller discussion of how we interpret these ideas here.

 Where can I study Critical Religion?

 In the Scholars menu, the members of our Association are listed by institution.
 Research and teaching staff at some of the world’s leading academic institutions are part of the Critical Religion Association, and where appropriate, have included details of their work.
 There will also be, for some institutions, more detailed pages about postgraduate study.
 Postgraduate students who are working in this field are also included in these institutional contexts.

 Please consult these pages to help you think about where you might want to study, and email the members of staff you are interested in communicating with about your studies.